PaulApivat/paulapivat/content/home/demo.md

 - Want to tell a data-driven story
 - Want a nice looking visual
 - Need to present to management
+- Need to clean data set
+- Need to prepare data for analysis
+- Need to communicate data for wider audience

+You are here with certain **data needs**.
+I can help in the following areas:

+- Data Visualization
+- Data Cleaning
+- Data Analysis
+- Data Governance

 <!-- [**Project Demo** (Academic's actual site)](https://sourcethemes.com/academic/)